 Unfortunately, the keys are heavy to press so they don't provide the quickest gaming experience, and they're not ideal for long typing sessions.
 On the upside, the keyboard has a great build quality, and you shouldn't have many issues with it.
 Overall, the SteelSeries provides a decent gaming experience, making it the best non-mechanical keyboard in this price range we've seen so far.

 If you want a non-mechanical gaming keyboard with individually-lit keys, consider the Razer Cynosa Chroma.
 It doesn't have a wrist rest, and its software isn't available on macOS like the SteelSeries Apex 3.
 However, it's full RGB backlighting can be customized on a per-key level.
 It has other good gaming features like macro programmable keys, and it has a 'Gaming' mode, which acts as a Windows Key lock, so you don't accidentally close your game while gaming.
 Unfortunately, the rubber dome switches are even harder to press than the SteelSeries, and it has a mediocre build quality.

 Overall, the SteelSeries is the best non-mechanical gaming keyboard under $100 we've tested so far, but if you prefer individually-lit keys instead of zone lighting, the Razer is a good alternative.

 The best cheap gaming keyboard under $100 we've tested so far is the Redragon K552-RGB.
-It's decent for gaming and has a great build quality due to its robust body, which is made out of hard plastic and metal.
+This TKL keyboard is very well-built for the price, and its base is made out of a metal alloy and feels durable.

 Our recommendations above are what we think are currently the best gaming keyboards under $100 for most people.
 We factor in the price (a cheaper product wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no keyboard that is difficult to find or almost out of stock everywhere).